Are These Conflicting Dietary Philosophies?

 - Outro (50:51)

 - Steph Gaudreau is a certified intuitive eating counselor, nutritional therapy practitioner, and strength coach.
-She offers group coaching on intuitive eating, and you can connect with her through her website.
+She offers coaching on intuitive eating, and you can connect with her through her website.
 She’s also the author of The Core 4, and the host of the Listen To Your Body Podcast.

 - Check out the entire archive of podcast episodes.